Annual Oktoberfest kicks off in Munich with beer, lederhosen, sausages | Malay Mail

-MUNICH, Germany, Sept 22 — Thousands of visitors, many of them dressed in traditional lederhosen or dirndl corseted dresses, descended on Munich today for the start of the annual Oktoberfest, the world’s largest beer festival.
+MUNICH, Sept 23 ― Thousands of visitors, many of them dressed in traditional lederhosen or dirndl corseted dresses, descended on Munich yesterday for the start of the annual Oktoberfest, the world’s largest beer festival.

 Munich’s mayor, Dieter Reiter, kicked off the festivities by tapping open the first beer keg with a traditional shout of “O zapft is!” (“It’s tapped” in English).